 Summer expeditioners usually start work in September or October and are employed for between 4 and 6 months, and will return to Australia in March or April the following year.

-When completing your application, you will be asked to indicate your preference for a summer or winter job (or both) when you apply.
+When completing your application, you will be asked to indicate your station preferences in order of most preferred to least.

 I applied in the last 3 years – am I required to attend an assessment centre again?